-With Jānis Apals, who died at the age of 80 after a short illness, the international world oflooses a valued friend and colleague.
+With Jānis Apals, who died at the age of 80 after a short illness, the international world of experimental archaeology looses a valued friend and colleague.
 EXARC remembers Jānis Apals as an energetic archaeologist, standing strong for his ideas and always willing to explain about the beauty of Latvia and, very importantly, its wonderful past as revealed through archaeology.

-The pioneer that he was, he brought experimental archaeology and in Latvia from the very beginning to the prosperity where it stands now; with so many more people involved.
+The pioneer that he was, he brought experimental archaeology and archaeological open-air museums in Latvia from the very beginning to the prosperity where it stands now; with so many more people involved.
 We thank You for that.

 It should be mentioned that thanks to Jānis Apals, the archaeological excavations in Cēsis Medieval Castle started in the 1970s, the leadership of which later was taken over by his wife Zigrīda Apala.

 Jānis, his wife Zigrīda and colleagues from Āraiši Lake Fortress hosted one of EXARC’s very first meetings.
 In 2002 they was just a handful of foreign archaeologists from EXARC who came to Latvia.
 Even though Jānis did not speak English, he made his point about how important it was to show EXARC to Latvia and Latvia to EXARC.
 Those foreigners brought knowledge, but went home with so much more.
 We had very good discussions on the philosophy of experimentation and everything seemed to be possible.
 Now, thanks to that meeting in 2002 and what followed, EXARC stands strong.
 We thank You for that.

 With his museum Āraiši Lake Fortress, Jānis was one of the first of our members.
 When in the years 2006-2009 eight museums across Europe joined in a European project called liveARCH, Jānis was one of those who convinced Āraiši Lake Fortress to join.
 With his energy and vision, he helped keep the international project on the right track.